Megan Thee Stallion: 2020–2021: Career stardom, Suga and Good News

 In January 2020, Megan Thee Stallion released the single "Diamonds" featuring singer Normani for the soundtrack of the superhero film Birds of Prey (2020).
 That same month, she announced her debut album Suga and released the lead single "B.I.T.C.H.".
 In February 2020, she featured on the single "Fkn Around" by Phony Ppl, and appeared on The Tonight Show Starring Jimmy Fallon, performing "B.I.T.C.H.".
-The next month, she announced that her debut album's release was being delayed as a result of her attempts to renegotiate her contract with 1501 Certified.
+In March, she announced that her debut album's release was being delayed as a result of her attempts to renegotiate her contract with 1501 Certified.
 That same month, the song "Savage", from the EP, went viral on TikTok, when popular user Keara Wilson used it for a dance challenge video, amassing 15.7 million views and 2.4 million likes, as of March 20, 2020.

 A remix featuring Beyoncé was released on April 29, 2020.
 The song became Megan's first top 10 entry in the United States shortly after the remix's release, eventually becoming her first chart topper in the country.
 "Savage" also helped boost Sugas sales, propelling it up to number 7 on the Billboard 200.
 She released the song "Girls in the Hood" on June 26, 2020, before featuring on Cardi B's single "WAP" and appearing in its music video in August 2020.
 "WAP" became her second number-one single in the U.S., breaking the record for the most streams for a song in its first week of release in the U.S. (93 million).